Compensation After a Multi-Vehicle Crash in Ada, OK

 Cross-defendant blaming is common.

-This generates tactical advantages for plaintiffs.
+This produces tactical advantages for plaintiffs.

 Insurance Considerations